Julia Jones

 British conductor Julia Jones is renowned for the crispness of her interpretations, and the sensitivity of her conducting is echoed in countless reviews.
 The Guardian speaks of “searing intensity” and Deutschlandradio Kultur highlights the “great lightness and clarity” of her Mozart.

-Julia is a regular guest at the Royal Opera House, Covent Garden, where she has conducted Così fan tutte, Die Zauberflöte and Carmen and will return in future seasons to conduct Rigoletto and Le nozze di Figaro.
-She also maintains a close relationship with Oper Frankfurt, where she has acquired renown with operas including Falstaff, Idomeneo, Die Entführung aus dem Serail, Le nozze di Figaro, Così fan tutte and La Damnation de Faust.
+Julia is a regular guest at the Royal Opera House, Covent Garden, where she has conducted Rigoletto, Così fan tutte, Die Zauberflöte, Carmen and returns this season to conduct Le nozze di Figaro.
+She also maintains a close relationship with Oper Frankfurt, where she has acquired renown with operas including Falstaff, Idomeneo, Die Entführung aus dem Serail, Le nozze di Figaro, Così fan tutte, La Damnation de Faust, L’Italiana in Londra and Die Zauberflöte returning this season to conduct Aida and Alcina.

 This biography is for information only and should not be reproduced.